-Characteristics: A pinkish liquor which delivers a reviving, intensely sweet flavour
+Characteristics: A red liquor which delivers a reviving, fruity flavour

-Serving Suggestions: Serve without milk either hot or cold.
-A perfect summertime drink
+Serving Suggestions: A refreshing pick-me-up and a perfect summertime drink

 Buy Online -

 £2.42 – £45.39

 Milled Rosehip and Hibiscus flowers are used to make this flowery, fruity and invigorating infusion, which is perfect as a summertime drink.

 The Rosehip is the fruit of the Rose plant and is a reddish, orange colour and these fruit form after the plants have been pollinated in spring or early summer and become ripe by late summer.
 Rosehips are widely used in traditional English cooking and can be used to make tea, jelly, marmalade, wine, syrup, jam and soup.
 They can be eaten raw but only if the fine hairs (which can be used for itching powder) are removed in their entirety.
 It is also possible to produce a type of mead from Rosehips by fermenting them with honey and water.

 Rosehips are one of the richest sources of Vitamin C continuing up to 1.3% L-ascorbic acid (the chemical derivation of Vitamin C).
 Dog roses tend to be cultivated to produce Rosehips.
 They are also known to contain carotenoids lycopene, zeaxanthin, lutein and beta-carotene, which are known to inhibit lipoprotein.
 Lipoproteins are involved in the transfer of fats around the body.